Dirnei/node-red-contrib-zigbee2mqtt-devices/docs/getting-started.md

 8. **Set override JSON manually**

-    Since the override nodes simply add json to the payload, we can make use of that to create some debug buttons.
+    Since the override nodes simply add JSON to the payload, we can use that to create some debug buttons.
-    Let's add a new `inject` node called work mode and set the payload to this json.
+    Let's add a new `inject` node called work mode and set the payload to this JSON.
     ``` json
     {"override":{"brightness":"255","temperature":100,"state":"ON"}}
     ```

     ![inject override](img/getting-started-flow18-inject-override.png)

-    If we now connect the *work mode* node to the `gneric lamp` nodes, we can see the override working similar as in the relax mode.
+    If we now connect the *work mode* node to the `generic lamp` nodes, we can see the override working similarly as in the relax mode.

     ![inject override flow](img/getting-started-flow19-inject-override-flow.png)